 I was a bit crazed – I think as I was decompressing from the ‘road’ having royally ruined a perfectly good marriage in California and as a result I did practically nothing for a year but try to regain my sanity.

 While with UCA Studios I wrote my first commercials and operated a state of the art recording studio.
-I formed a jazz quartet and played some club gigs there – I’ll post a film clip in the near future.
+I formed a jazz quartet and played some club gigs there.
 The musicians there were marvelous and all in all it was a very rewarding and rejuvenating time.

 No mention of South Africa is complete without mention of the political scene.
 I was quite oblivious to the racial problems when I moved there and for the most part was rather myopically involved in music.
 Cape Town seemed a bit more integrated than the rest of South Africa and for the most part, at least on a personal level, I was able to bypass (ignore) the problems that the country was facing.
 Among musicians, of course, there is a different society that is based on the ability to speak the ‘language of music’ and we are in my opinion, in every country, a somewhat separate colony.
 Even during the ‘bad old days’ in South Africa musicians of all races played together.